MS in Information Systems

 Open Elective

-Students must complete 4 credit hours from CDM Open Elective Course chosen from any: CSC, CSEC, DSC, ECT, GAM, GPH, HCI, HIT, IS, IT, NET, PM, or SE course in the 421-699 range qualifies.
+Students must complete four (4) credit hour of Open Electives.
+CSC, CSEC, DSC, ECT, GAM, GPH, HCI, HIT, IS, IT, NET, PM, or SE course in the 421-699 range qualifies.

 Capstone Options